tatianabarbone/bike-rental-prediction/README.md

 # bike-rental-prediction
-This project implements a multiple linear regression model to predict bike rentals in Washington, D.C. based on environmental and seasonal factors.
+This project implements multiple linear regression to predict bike rentals in Washington, D.C. based on environmental and seasonal factors.